system-zero/system-zero/README.md

 in fact nobody else has done something similar before, so we are going to deviate
 here.

-Our libraries functions are not exposed with the traditional C way.
+Our libraries (functions) are not exposed with the traditional C way.
-We expose structures which they have fields that are pointers to functions.
+We expose structures, which they have fields that are pointers to functions.
 Here
 is the signature of this specific one:

 ```C